legitsms/.github/profile/README.md

-How to Use a Virtual Phone Number to Register on Facebook:
+How to Use a Virtual Phone Number to Register on Facebook.com :

 With over 2.8 billion active users, Facebook has become a key platform for social networking and communication.
 To sign up for the service, providing a phone number is required to confirm your identity.
 However, many individuals wish to maintain privacy and control over whom they share their personal phone numbers with.
 Virtual phone numbers offer the perfect solution for verifying your Facebook account without compromising security.